Tellicious/FuelTracker/README.md

 ## What it does

 - **Multi-vehicle tracking** — log fuel-ups for as many vehicles as you want, switch between them on the Dashboard / Records screens.
 - **Per-vehicle-type forms** — ICE and HEV get the gas form (liters / €-per-l / total, with 2-of-3 auto-derivation), PHEV adds an optional electricity section, EV gets a pure charging form (kWh + €/kWh, total computed).
 - **Cost-equivalent km/l for PHEVs** — converts your real fuel + electricity spend into the equivalent number of liters you'd have bought at the current pump price, so you can compare PHEV to ICE on a fair money basis.
+- **Smoothed consumption chart** — optional moving-average smoothing with a configurable window (3 / 5 / 7 / 9 / 11) in Settings, so trends are readable without losing the raw points.
 - **iOS-aligned look** — SF system font, iOS systemGreen palette, sentence-case labels, Auto/Light/Dark theme picker.
 Status bar tint matches.
 - **Offline / installable** — runs without network once installed; "Add to Home Screen" on iOS Safari gives you an app icon.
-- **Manual backups** — Settings → Back up now exports two files (CSV + JSON).
-No automatic cloud sync.
+- **Manual backups** — Settings → Back up now exports two files (CSV + JSON); the Data section also offers CSV-only and JSON-only exports when you just want one.
+No automatic cloud sync; you decide where they go.
-- **Consistency warnings on entry** — soft checks for abnormal consumption, suspicious unit prices, oversized odometer jumps, out-of-order dates, and duplicates with thresholds tunable in Settings.

 ## Quick start